 Sometimes, the moments that shape our lives aren’t the big achievements or milestones.
 They’re the moments that plant seeds we may not understand until years later.

-If you’ve ever felt disconnected, unsure of your soul purpose, this story might offer some insight into how our deepest callings can be both lost and found again.
+If you’ve ever felt disconnected, unsure of your soul’s purpose, this story might offer some insight into how our deepest callings are waiting for us.

 I ended up in the emergency room needing stitches.